comptoolsres/Class_Files/TLCL_files/README.md

 # Files for exercises from The Linux Command Line textbook

-* The .nanorc adds syntax coloring for bash and python.
+* The `.nanorc` file adds syntax coloring for Bash and Python to the `nano` command line text editor.
 Copy to your home directory:
 ```bash
 cp .nanorc ~/
 ```